Lecture 1. Introduction

 - Some people use it as it is.
 It comes with more than 100 readily available solvers and many pre- and post-processing utilities.
 For example blockMesh,

-available flow solvers.
+available built-in flow solvers.

 1.2 The OpenFOAM Ecosystem

 When you buy a commercial CFD software, it probably comes with an initial training, together with version update rights and technical support for a certain period.
-You usually get access to a customer portal where you can find extra learning resources and user forums for discussion and help.
-Being an open-source software, OpenFOAM's ecosystem is somewhat different.
+You usually get access to a customer portal where you can find extra learning resources, and user forums for discussion and help.
+Being an open source software, OpenFOAM's ecosystem is somewhat different.
 It involves- Core code developers and distributor companies.

 - Help forums and user generated documentation, mainly in the form of tutorials.